 Millions of people around the world live with a chronic eye condition called dry eye syndrome (DES).
-Although DES is quite common, many people don’t know much about it — and that’s where we come in.
+Although DES is quite common, many people don’t know much about it and are seeking answers to their uncomfortable eye condition.

-Here are answers to 7 of the most commonly asked questions about dry eye syndrome.
+Here are 7 of the most commonly asked questions and answers regarding dry eye syndrome.

 1. What is Dry Eye Syndrome?

-DES occurs when your eyes chronically lack hydration.
+DES occurs when your eyes aren't getting the moisture they need to function at their best.
 The tears in your eyes are responsible for keeping them feeling fresh and your vision clear.
 When your tear production is disrupted, or the quality of your tears is insufficient, your eyes may feel dry and irritated.
 DES is most frequently a result of poor functioning of the glands in the eyelids, which produce essential oils for the tears.

 The main symptoms of dry eye syndrome include: